SebastianOpriel/mds-wiki/Home.md

 ### [First Step (Software installation)](https://github.com/Mobility-Data-Space/mobility-data-space/wiki/1.-Step-(Software-installation))
 Download the connector.
 We recommend to use the [Dataspace Connector](https://github.com/International-Data-Spaces-Association/DataspaceConnector), but you also can use other connectors which are compatible with the DSC. <br>
-Optional but highly recommended: Download and install the MDS Frontend.
+Optional but strongly recommended: Download and install the MDS Frontend.

 ### Second Step (Certificates).
 Register your connector to obtain your unique MDS certificate (so called DAPS token)